hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Representation of Time
 ======================

-Time values are always strings, and the HAPI Time format is a subset of the [ISO 8601 standard]( https://en.wikipedia.org/wiki/ISO_8601).
+Time values are always strings, and the HAPI Time format is a subset of the ISO 8601 date and time format [1].

 The restriction on the ISO 8601 standard is that time must be represented as